A number of reductions, reliefs and exemptions from business rates are available. These include:

 Please email business.rates@huntingdonshire.gov.uk if you think an exemption applies to your property.

-The government announced in the October 2021 Budget that eligible ratepayers will receive a discount of 50% on their business rates bills for the year 2022/23, up to a maximum of £110,000.
+The government announced in the October 2024 autumn statement that eligible ratepayers will continue to receive a discount of 40% on their business rates bills for the year 2025/26, up to a maximum of £110,000.

 The relief will be assessed and calculated on a daily basis.
 Any adjustment to your rate liability, such as vacating the property or changes to the rateable value, will mean the amount of relief awarded will also be adjusted.